-emmy is a PhD student (abd) in the School of Social Work at McMaster University, and a bookseller at a social justice oriented independent book shop. emmy is a trans enby settler, who grew up in Newfoundland, but now splits their time between Toronto, Ontario, and Denver, Colorado.
-In their doctoral program, emmy conducts research on social work with other-than-human animals.
+In their doctoral program, emmy conducted research on the wellbeing of dogs who work in therapeutic practice.
 They are also a member of Re:searching for LGBTQ2S+ Health, based out of the Dalla Lana School of Public Health at the University of Toronto, a team that conducts community-based research to understand physical, emotional, and mental health experiences of LGTBQ2S+ people. emmy lives with their partner, a Deaf Dalmatian, and two formerly feral Maine coon cats.
 They keep busy with thread painting embroidery, wholesome video games, snail mail, their sticker collection, and… obviously, reading.

-If you want to support this blog and other projects by an enby independent bookseller and student, you can leave a tip using ko-fi, or you can buy books through the links in my posts.
-They are affiliate links, and help support my work.
+If you want to support this blog and other projects by a trans publishing professional, you can leave a tip using ko-fi.